Pandaqi/Pandaqi-Studio/pandaqi-studio/content/wondering-witches/_index.md

 boardgame: true

 title: "Wondering Witches"
-headerTitle: "Wondering Witches | Brew potions, deduce recipes, and enchant the poorly communicating High Witch"
+headerTitle: "Brew potions, deduce recipes, and enchant the poorly communicating High Witch"
 blurb: "Brew a secret potion to defeat your greatest enemies—as witches tend to do—but the High Witch is terrible at communicating recipes ..."

-headerImg: "wonderingwitches_header"
-headerThumb: "wonderingwitches_logo"

 customHeight: "small-medium"